relttira/STEP/README.md

+***Please note that this is only a preliminary version of the package and is not actively maintained.***

 # STEP (Storm Tracking and Evaluation Protocol)

 STEP is a Python package that identifies, tracks, and computes physical characteristics of rainstorms given spatiotemporal precipitation data.
 The algorithms herein are implementations of those proposed by Chang et al. in [*Changes in Spatiotemporal Precipitation Patterns in Changing Climate Conditions*](https://geosci.uchicago.edu/~moyer/MoyerWebsite/Publications/Papers/Changes_Spatio-temporal_Precipitation_patterns.pdf), released by the [Center for Robust Decision-making on Climate and Energy Policy](https://www.rdcep.org).
 For implementation details, see the [wiki](https://github.com/bkleeman/STEP-suggestions/wiki).